aptusproject/aptus-core/README.md

 # Aptus

 "Aptus" is latin for suitable, appropriate, fitting.
 It is a utility library meant to improve the Scala experience for simple tasks, when performance isn't most important.
-It also helps code defensively when representing errors in types isn't important (think `assert`).
+It also helps you code defensively when representing errors in types isn't important (think `assert`).

 <!-- =========================================================================== -->
 ## SBT